HI-FRIENDS-SDC2/hi-friends/docs/source/methodology.md

 ============================================================== 6 passed in 206.24s (0:03:26) ==============================================================
 ```
+This demonstrates that the workflow can be executed flawlessly in any platform, even with an unattended deployment as offered by [myBinder](https://mybinder.org/).

 ## Software managed and containerization

-As explained above, the workflow is managed using snakemake, which means that all the dependencies are automatically created and organized by snakemake using `conda`.
+As explained above, the workflow is managed using [snakemake](https://snakemake.readthedocs.io/en/stable/), which means that all the dependencies are automatically created and organized by snakemake using `conda`.
 Each rule has its own conda environment file, which is installed in a local conda environment when the workflow starts.
-The environments are being activated as required by the rules.
+The environments are activated as required by the rules.
 This allows us to use the exact software versions for each step, without any conflict.
+We recommend that each rule uses its own small and individual environment, which is very convenient when maintaining or upgrading parts of the workflow.
 All the software used is available for download from [Anaconda](https://anaconda.org/).

-The only conflict with this approach is that Sofia-2 has not yet created a conda package for version 2.3.0 compatible with Mac, so this approach will not work in MacOS.
+At the time of this release, the only conflict with this approach is that [Sofia-2](https://github.com/SoFiA-Admin/SoFiA-2) has not yet created a conda package for version 2.3.0 that is compatible with Mac, so this approach will not work in MacOS.
 To facilitate correct usage from any platform, we have also containerized the workflow.
 We have used different container formats to encapsulate the workflow.
 In particular, we have definition files for Docker, Singularity and podman container formats.
 The Github repository contains the required files, and instructions to build and use the containers can be found in the [installation instructions](installation.md).

 ## Check conformance to coding standards

-Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard and looks for code smells (see [Pylint documentation](http://pylint.pycqa.org/).
+[Pylint](https://pylint.org/) is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard and looks for code smells (see [Pylint documentation](http://pylint.pycqa.org/).
 It can be installed by running
 ```
 pip install pylint